 The lesser known of the seven Emirates that comprise the UAE, Ajman is a good offbeat destination only 40 minutes from Dubai.
 Although smallest in size, it is the fifth most populous city in the UAE.
 Its residents are mainly expats, mainly involved in trade and tourism industries.
 It is known for its ancient forts as well as its thriving fishing and pearl industries.
-If you’re keen on giving Ajman a visit, here are some of the things to do in Ajman:
+If you’re keen on giving Ajman a visit, here are some of the places to visit in Ajman.

 If you’re into history and make it a point to know the history of every place you visit, the museum in Ajman can fulfill this need.
 It’s one of the top Ajman tourist places to see.
 It showcases the city’s past dating back to the 18th century and is built in the old Ajman Fort.
 The museum consists of an excavated cemetery as well as weapons and documents which are centuries old.

 Al Zorah District

 If you’re a nature lover this is a must visit.
 With 60% of the land area devoted to protect mangroves and public space, Al Zorah Nature Reserve should be on your list if you want to witness flamingos and green pastures.
 You can find more than 60 species of birds here.
 In addition to that, you can also do all kinds of watersports.
 Al Zorah is even set to host kayak tours through its mangroves and lagoons and is something you should not miss out on.

 A trip to UAE is probably incomplete without the renowned desert safari and Ajman as a destination isn’t any different.
 Going up and down the sand dunes is not only fun but also a very thrilling experience.
 Almost all tour agencies in Ajman can give you a full-fledged tour of the Arabian Desert.
 You can also learn more about the traditions of Ajman culture.
 And if you’re a fan of quad bikes, you can get that too.